leonardocerliani/GUTS_fmri_preproc/TUT/README.md

 ## 02_papaya_R_nifti_viewer
 If you like working with R, the [`papayaWidget` by the great John Muschelli](https://johnmuschelli.com/papayaWidget/) is a life saver.
 Not only it enables to programmatically define views with multiple layers of overlay; by means of Rmd (R Markdown) notebooks, it allows you to create HTML pages with a full-fledged interactive 3D viewer (not just single images).
 This is extremely useful to share results with colleagues.
 You can open the `papaya_TUT.html` page for an example.

+## 03_preproc_FSL_HalfPipe
+A very basic tutorial about how to carry out preprocessing of fmri images (and registration to the T1w) using the FSL Feat GUI and HalfPipe